UIUCLibrary/ezproxy-collaborate/README.md

 ### Setting EzProxy Home to make the steps easier (optional)

-if you are on a linux system running a bash shell, you can modify your ~/.bash_profile to include the following, replacign /usr/local/ezproxy with the path where the ezproxy binary exists.
+if you are on a linux system running a bash shell, you can modify your ~/.bash_profile to include the following, replacing /usr/local/ezproxy with the path where the ezproxy binary exists.

 ````
 EZPROXY_HOME = /usr/local/ezproxy